pantheon-systems/documentation/source/_docs/organizations.md

 ## Organization-Site Association

 Organizations can either **own** or **support** sites.
-Enterprise, Reseller, OEM, and EDU+ organizations own sites.
-Registered Agencies, Pantheon Partners, Premier Pantheon Partners, Strategic Pantheon Partners, and EDU organizations support sites.
-In the Team menu on the Site Dashboard, owning organizations are listed at the top as "Owner", while supporting organizations are listed at the bottom.
+Enterprise, Reseller, OEM, and EDU+ organizations **own** sites.
+When a site is owned by an organization, it will appear on the dashboard's "Sites" tab, be available to People in the organization, as well as be accessible privileged users via Terminus.
+Organizations will be charged for any owned sites that have been associated with paid plans (not sandboxes).
+Association also provides the site with extra features based on the organization's service plan.

-When a site is associated with an organization, it provides all privileged users in the organization with access to the site.
-Association also provides the site with extra features based on the organization service plan.
+Registered Agencies, Pantheon Partners, Premier Pantheon Partners, Strategic Pantheon Partners, and EDU organizations **support** sites.
+In the Team menu on the Site Dashboard, owning organizations are listed at the top as the "Site Owner", while supporting organizations are listed at the bottom under "Supporting Organizations".
+This method of association is commonly used to provide group access to partner teams – that utilizes the existing roles of the supporting organization.
+Sites with paid plans that are associated in this manner are not billed to the "Supporting Organization", but instead are charged to the organization that owns them.

 ## The Organization Dashboard
 Access the [Organization Dashboard](/docs/organization-dashboard) in the following ways: